 During Baselworld that year, journalists were not allowed to photograph the movement or watch up-close, other than outside the TAG Heuer booth, through the glass of the vitrines.
 However, Professional Watches ended up getting exclusive access, including a few quick photos and publishing the first-ever hands-on images of the Carrera CH80 Chronograph.

 Ultimately, it was obvious that even though the CH80 is in some ways technically superior to the much more expensive LVMH-owned Zenith’s famous El Primero chronograph – and that there might be some cannibalization on Zenith watch sales as a result – that there is no way that LVMH-owned TAG Heuer would spend millions to develop the movement just to terminate its production.

 So, it was a given that the movement would reappear at some point.
 That time has come, and it is now reportedly set to launch at Baselworld 2016.

 Not surprisingly, given the baffling initial launch, there is yet another twist.
 The CH80 movement will not debut inside of the Carrera, as originally intended.
 Instead, it will be unveiled inside of a retro Autavia Chronograph.
-Moreover, almost exactly three years from the initial annoucement, the now infamous caliber “CH80” will be called by a third name – caliber “Heuer 03.”
-Third time’s a charm I suppose.
+Moreover, almost exactly three years from the initial annoucement, the now infamous caliber “CH80” will be called by a third name – caliber “Heuer 02.”
+Perhaps third time’s a charm.